“I Don’t Need a Caregiver!”: Tips to Help an Elderly Parent Refusing Care

 - Reminisce about ways the senior has impacted your life.

-A professional caregiver from Hired Hands Homecare, the top providers of Marin senior care have to offer, will understand the many emotions seniors experience and the ways in which those emotions may present, and is trained and experienced in helping restore a sense of self-worth and enjoyment in life.
+A professional caregiver from Hired Hands Homecare, the top providers of elder care in Marin and the surrounding areas, will understand the many emotions seniors experience and the ways in which those emotions may present, and is trained and experienced in helping restore a sense of self-worth and enjoyment in life.

-Contact Marin senior care experts at (866) 940-4343 for additional tips and resources to pave the way to a smoother journey through aging!
+Contact our senior care experts at (866) 940-4343 for additional tips and resources to pave the way to a smoother journey through aging!
 We offer a free in-home consultation to answer any questions you may have and to recommend a plan of care to address the particular needs of your loved one.